Skip to main content

 12 mentions Positive Neutral Negative

-The music in the game, while charming, suffers from repetitiveness due to the lack of variety across levels, leading some players to turn it off after prolonged play.
-As the game is still in early access, the same tracks are used in multiple arenas, which can become annoying over time.
-Overall, while the quality of the music is appreciated, its limited variety detracts from the overall experience.
+The music in the game is generally described as charming, but it suffers from repetitiveness due to the lack of variety across levels, leading some players to turn it off after a while.
+As the game is still in early access, the same tracks are used in multiple arenas, which can become annoying during longer play sessions.
+Overall, while the music has potential, its current implementation detracts from the experience.

 • “As it’s still in early access, it lacks a bit in variety, as many enemies are quite similar in appearance.
 The music in every arena (although good) is the same, and so far, the endgame consists solely of challenging the harder difficulties, which is still fun, but feels more like a personal challenge than something that directly influences events in your colony.”